Transactions

 Note

-The opposite is not true: in certain scenarios, there may be branched but not locked nodes.
-An attempt to work with such a node will always result in taking a lock on it.
-Branching and taking a lock are related, but are different things.
+The presence of a lock on a node always means that the node has a branched version.
+However, the opposite is not always true: in certain scenarios, a node may be branched but not locked.
+An attempt to work with such a node will always result in acquiring a lock on it.
+Branching and acquiring a lock are related, but different things.

-A lock is a full-fledged object that has an ID.
+A lock is a full-fledged object that has its own ID.
 A list of all locks in the system is available at //sys/locks

 .
 We recommend using an address of the #lock-id